-Ms. Shepherd remained at Sandshore Elementary until 1988, when she moved on to Mountainview Elementary, where she spent the next 13 years as a teacher and administrator.
+Ms. Shepherd remained at Sandshore Elementary until 1988, when she moved on to Mountain View Elementary, where she spent the next 13 years as a teacher.
 Throughout her career, she primarily worked as a fourth grade classroom teacher, delivering grade-level instruction in all subjects, though she remembers spending several years working with third and fifth graders.
-Between 1994 and 1997, Ms. Shepherd co-taught larger combined fourth grade classes, sharing instructional duties with colleague Donna Restino, a teaching style she recalls as both a challenge and a career highlight.
+Between 1994 and 1997, Ms. Shepherd co-taught larger combined fourth grade classes, sharing instructional duties with colleague Donna Restaino, a teaching style she recalls as both a challenge and a career highlight.
 In 2001, Ms. Shepherd accepted a position with Chester M. Stephens Elementary, where she continued to teach, specializing in fourth grade, until her retirement from teaching in 2009.

-A certified K-12 supervisor and K-8 teacher in the state of New Jersey, Ms. Shepherd sat on the Budd Lake Board of Education from 1976 until 2009 in addition to her work at the school level.
+Ms. Shepherd is a certified K-12 supervisor and K-8 teacher in the state of New Jersey.
 She is the recipient of a 1991 New Jersey governor’s Teacher Recognition Award honoring her dedication to her students and profession, and has recently been presented with the Albert Nelson Marquis Lifetime Achievement Award.
-She attributes her career success to her tenacity, explaining that “her stubbornness has served her well over the years.”
-Ms. Shepherd remains affiliated with the Education Association of Mount Olive, the Morris County Council Retired Educators Association and New Jersey Retired Educators Association, and the National Education Association.
+She attributes her career success to her tenacity, explaining that her stubbornness has served her well over the years.
+Ms. Shepherd remains affiliated with the Morris County Council Retired Educators Association and New Jersey Retired Educators Association, and the National Education Association as a lifetime member.

-Since 2014, Ms. Shepherd has been the financial secretary for the First Presbyterian Church of Hackettstown, New Jersey, where she also serves as church historian, Sunday school teacher, and a member of the senior choir.
+Since 2014, Ms. Shepherd has been the financial secretary for the First Presbyterian Church of Hackettstown, New Jersey, where she also serves as church historian, Sunday school teacher, and a member of the senior and chime choirs.
 She is active in the Sussex County Oratorio Society and is the former editor and publisher of several community newsletters, including the Mountain View News and the Light from the Steeple.
-A talented fiber artist, Ms. Shepherd enjoys knitting, cross stitch, and sewing, and sponsors a girls’ yarn club at First Presbyterian Church.
+A talented fiber artist, Ms. Shepherd enjoys knitting, cross stitch, and sewing, and sponsors a Yarn Girls ministry at First Presbyterian Church.